eclipse-sumo/sumo/docs/web/docs/Simulation/Safety.md

 - jmSigmaMinor: When planning to pass a minor link, optimum acceleration is assumed. (higher values cause reduced acceleration and thus decrease time gaps and safety)
-- jmTimegapMinor: Minimum time gap when passing a minor link ahead of a prioritized vehicle (lower values decrease safety)
+- jmTimegapMinor: Minimum time gap when passing a minor link ahead or after a prioritized vehicle (lower values decrease safety)
+- jmAdvance: controls whether the ego vehicle may advance towards the conflict point when it's trajectory crosses with a foe vehicle that has already entered the intersection
+- jmExtraGap: defines extra distance to keep to a foe vehicle that has already entered the intersection

 # Safety-Related Outputs